Ayush Mehra

-Ayush Mehra is an Indian actor who primarily works in Hindi films and web shows.
+Ayush Mehra (born, 7 November 1991), is an Indian actor who primarily works in Hindi films and web shows.
 He made his debut in the film Isi Life Mein...!
 (2010) and his television debut in Love By Chance (2014).
 He made his web debut with Mom and Co and hosted Myntra Fashion Superstar, both in 2019.

 Mehra went onto establish himself with successful web shows including Minus One, Please Find Attached and Operation MBBS and the television show Life Lafde Aur Bandiyan.

 Personal life

 Since 2006, Mehra is in a relationship with Aashna Vijay.

 Career

 Debut and early career (2010-2018)

 Mehra made his acting debut in 2010 with the Hindi film Isi Life Mein...! portraying Sunil.
 He then portrayed Raj in the 2012 Hindi film Bittoo Boss.

 He made his television debut in 2014 with Love By Chance portraying Dhruv opposite Shivangi Joshi.
 In 2015, he appeared in the final episode of the show, portraying Onil Chakravarty opposite Priya Chauhan.

 In 2015 and 2016, he portrayed Aditya and Aarav in Yeh Hai Aashiqui respectively, both opposite Shrishti Ganguly Rindani.
 The same year, he portrayed Rishabh Bhalla in his first fiction show Life Lafde Aur Bandiyan.